Cape Verde women's national football team: Background and development

 Cape Verde's FIFA trigramme is CPV.
 The national association, Cape Verdean Football Federation, was founded in 1982 and became affiliated with FIFA in 1986.
 Between 1990 and 2010, no football administrators from the country attended FIFA run courses related solely to women's football though some attended courses about both men and women's football.
 Facilities were built to support football for everyone in 2001 when there was a surge of interest in the sport from women and youth players.
 In 2004, national football umpire training took place, with six of the twenty-six enrolled participants being women, with the women being expected to referee both men and women's matches.
 Also that year, there were efforts to create a women's futsal competition in São Vicente. lha do Fogo had a women's futsal league in 2005 that included six teams.
 In July 2011 on the island of St. Nicholas, the first women's soccer national championship was held in the country with EPIF da Praia being crowned the winners and Ajax de São Nicolau coming in second.
 The national competition had six teams in its inaugural season including EPIF de São Vicente, Ajax de São Nicolau, EPIF da Praia, Académica do Sal, Académica da Boa Vista e Lém.
 Costs for the competition were covered by the national association.
 There were efforts to create the league by 2008.
 In 2011, a FIFA and the Cape Verdean Football Federation sponsored women's coaching clinic was held in the country.
 The training was conducted by James Doyen French from Portugal and Francisco Baptista Asselan Khan of Mozambique.
 The training was conducted to help demonstrate the national federation's commitment to women's football.
-In 2011, a women's football tournament was held in San Vicente.
+In 2011, a women's football tournament was held in São Vicente island.
 Rights to broadcast the 2011 Women's World Cup in the country were bought by African Union of Broadcasting.